Ignacio Camacho: Málaga

 In 2012–13, Camacho started regularly for the Manuel Pellegrini-led side.
-In January 2013, he was a central figure in two of the three fixtures between Málaga and Barcelona: on the 13th, his backpass turned into an assist for Lionel Messi for the first in an eventual 1–3 home loss; three days later, he scored in the last minute to earn his team, by then reduced to ten men, a 2–2 draw at the Camp Nou in the quarter-finals of the domestic cup (6–4 aggregate defeat).
+In January 2013, he was a central figure in two of the three fixtures between Málaga and Barcelona: on the 13th, his backpass turned into an assist for Lionel Messi for the first in an eventual 1–3 home loss.
+Three days later, he scored in the last minute to earn his team, by then reduced to ten men, a 2–2 draw at the Camp Nou in the quarter-finals of the domestic cup (6–4 aggregate defeat).

-During his spell at the La Rosaleda Stadium, Camacho played nearly 200 games all competitions comprised.
+During his spell at the Estadio La Rosaleda, Camacho made 199 appearances in all competitions.

 VfL Wolfsburg

 On 8 July 2017, Camacho signed for VfL Wolfsburg for a reported fee of around €10 million.
-The following month, he was named as the club's captain behind Mario Gómez and Paul Verhaegh.
-He made his Bundesliga debut on 19 August, playing the entire 0–3 home loss against Borussia Dortmund.
-A long-term ankle injury ruled him out for a large part of the campaign, but he returned in March 2018 as the permanent captain of the side following Gómez's departure to VfB Stuttgart two months prior.
+The following month, he was named as the club's captain behind Mario Gómez and Paul Verhaegh, and made his Bundesliga debut on 19 August by featuring the entire 0–3 home loss to Borussia Dortmund.
+A long-term ankle injury ruled him out for a large part of the campaign, but he returned in March 2018 as the permanent skipper after Gómez's departure to VfB Stuttgart two months prior.

 Camacho announced his retirement in September 2020 at age 30, due to injuries.
+He underwent five surgeries in three years, but never fully recovered.

 International career

 Camacho captained the Spain under-17 team to the title at the 2007 UEFA European Championship, scoring one goal during the tournament.
-In 2008, following his performances with Atlético's main squad, he was promoted to the under-21s, but missed the 2009 European Championships through injury.
+He missed the 2009 European Under-19 Championships through injury.

-On 7 November 2014, Camacho was called up to full side manager Vicente del Bosque's squad for matches against Belarus and Germany, He made his debut on the 18th against the latter, coming on as a half-time substitute for Sergio Busquets in an eventual 0–1 friendly loss in Vigo.
+On 7 November 2014, Camacho was called up to full side manager Vicente del Bosque's squad for matches against Belarus and Germany, He made his debut on the 18th against the latter, coming on as a half-time substitute for Sergio Busquets in an eventual 1–0 friendly loss in Vigo.